Brand Name: Antabuse®

 People starting disulfiram should not take their first dose of the medication until at least 12 hours after their last drink of alcohol.
 Taking disulfiram too soon after drinking causes a reaction that can lead to severe illness.
 Symptoms of this reaction include copious nausea and vomiting, severe headaches, flushing, dizziness, sweating, and chest pain.
 In some cases, people have experienced trouble breathing, blurry vision, fainting, confusion, and irregular heart rhythms when taking disulfiram with alcohol or alcohol-containing products.
+A reaction may occur for up to 2 weeks after disulfiram has been stopped.
 It is important to talk to your doctor or pharmacist to learn about possible medications or foods that may contain alcohol and should be avoided while taking disulfiram.

 Do not stop taking disulfiram, even when you feel better.
 Only your healthcare provider can determine the length of treatment that is right for you.

 Missing doses of disulfiram may increase your risk for relapse.